Myrrhmiss/cybersecurity-portfolio/Projects/controls-and-compliance-checklist-activity-project.md

-Portfolio Activity-Project: Controls and Compliance check list
+## Activity: Controls and Compliance check list

-Does the Botium Toys currently have this control in place?
+# Does the Botium Toys currently have this control in place?
 Select “yes” or “no” or "Both".

-Controls Assessment Checklist:
+# Controls Assessment Checklist:

 No
 Least Privilege